dollypigeon/dollypigeon.github.io/_posts/2019-07-18-Power-BI-Bookmark.md

 Here is an example of how it looks like:
 ![Bookmark](/assets/images/2019-07-18/Bookmark.gif)

 From the above gif, we can see three buttons on the dashboard controlling different views.
 The default dashboard is showing the view by region.
-When I click on the View by Franchisee button, the view will be changed to the charts with franchisee as legends.
+When I click on the "View by Franchisee" button, the view will be changed to the charts with franchisee as legends.
+And when I click on "View by Owner" button, the view will be changed to the charts with owners as legends.

+It's actually quite simple to achieve.
+First, we tick the 'bookmark pane' and 'selection pane' under View.